HappyZ/xiaomi_vacuum_as_data_collector/README.md

-  -h, --help            show this help message and exit --map                 Enable to generate map images with scanned floorplan --pickle              Enable to dump into pickle images --visualize, -v       Enable to visualize map images while dumping to
+  -h, --help            show this help message and exit --map                 Enable to generate map images with scanned floorplan --pickle              Enable to dump into pickle images --filters FILTERS     Set filters to extract only 0: >, 1: v, 2: <, 3: ^, 4:
+                        <^>, 5: <v>, 6: all
+  --sampling            Enable subsampling to generate more data --sampling-num SAMPLING_NUM
+                        If subsampling enabled, set the number of random samples performed
+  --visualize, -v       Enable to visualize map images while dumping to
                         pickles
+  --visualize-dump, -vd
-  --orient ORIENTATION  Specify orientation of the map
+                        Enable to dump images while dumping to pickles --orient ORIENTATION  Specify orientation of the map
 ```